Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

+both the dc and ac flow components $V_0(y)$ and $V_1(y,t)$ are controlled by viscosity and viscoelasticity.
+In the bulk region~ (\ref{reg_b}) the dc component of the flow is homogeneous, $V_0(y) = const $, thus values~(\ref{contrs_in av0}), (\ref{contrs_in av}) and~(\ref{contrs_in av_2}), determining the relaxational and the elastic parts of $V_\omega(y)$, are zero, and the bulk region provides no hydrodynamic contributions to photoresistance.

-In order to estimate the hydrodynamic photoconductivity $\Delta \sigma _ \omega $ originating from these near-edge regions~(\ref{near_edg}), we can use the derived above formulas for $\Delta \sigma _ \omega $ of a Poiseuille flow, changing in them the sample width, $W$ or $W_{eff}$, on the characteristic width of the near-edge regions, $ l_G$~(\ref{n}).
-Herewith we assume that the contribution to photoconductivity from the bulk region~(\ref{reg_b}), which is controlled by the type and strength of disorder, can be neglected.
-Our estimations based on Eqs.~(\ref{dep_on_T_ome}) and~(\ref{n}) for $\Delta \sigma _\omega |_{W=l_G} $ and on the formulas from Refs.~\cite{rev_M} and~\cite{Beltukov_Dyakonov} for the different bulk contribution in~$\Delta \sigma _\omega$ show that this assumption can be realistic.
+Now we are able to estimate the magnitude of the hydrodynamic contribution to photoconductivity $\Delta \sigma _ \omega $ from the near-edge regions~(\ref{near_edg}), originating only from the memory effect in the interparticle scattering (see Section~2).

+For a rough estimate, we can use the derived above formulas for $\Delta \sigma _ \omega $ of a Poiseuille flow, changing in them the sample width $W$ on the characteristic width of the near-edge regions, $ l_G$~(\ref{n}).
+Herewith we neglect the contribution to photoconductivity from the bulk region~(\ref{reg_b}), which is controlled by disorder.
+Our estimations, based on Eqs.~(\ref{dep_on_T_ome}) for $\Delta \sigma _\omega |_{W=l_G} $ and on the formulas from Refs.~\cite{rev_M} and~\cite{Beltukov_Dyakonov} for photoconductivity due to the memory effects in the scattering on disorder, show that such assumption can be realistic.

 In this way, when the Ohmic contribution in the dc conductivity $\sigma_0$ and the hydrodynamic contribution $\Delta \sigma _\omega $ of the near edge-layers~(\ref{near_edg}) in the nonlinear photoconductivity dominate, the averaged photoresistivity in the linear by ac power regime, $ \Delta \varrho_\omega \sim E_1^2 $, takes the form: